 Some of our deepest, most intuitive and embodied filters can only be found by exploring what’s being generated at this cultural layer.
 Our ear for music is weird, for example.
 Arrangements of notes that Western ears find jarring sound just fine to people who haven’t grown up listening to Western music.

 Another weird, cultural thing is how we resolve tensions between the welfare of the individual and the welfare of the wider group.
-We may not realize how Greek we are.
-Or how Confucian we are.
-It's as if someone plucked a string 2,000 years ago, and the echo of that chord still resonates and reverberates through the air we breathe – even though the original instrument is long gone.
+We may not realize how Greek we really are.
+Or how Confucian we really are.
+It's as if someone plucked a harp string 2,000 years ago, and the echo of that chord still resonates and reverberates through the air we breathe – even though the original harp is long gone.

 Opportunities for Action